 So, we wanted to let mums across the UK know that we were thinking of them.

 X-mas is all about giving and Virgin Trains were doing just that.
-They created 2 carriages made of gifts to be given to the public over 2 days at Kings Cross and Birmingham station respectively.
+They created 2 carriages made of hundreds of gifts to be given to the public over 2 days at Kings Cross and Birmingham station respectively.

 But nobody is interested in seeing other people getting gifts.